 recordsetstoo large for a Web application?
 No one wants to look at 1,000 records on a Web page.
 You should be designing your application so that you never get more than 50 to 100 records in one trip.

 I won't get into setting up WinDbg.
-But here are some commands you can use to see what exactly is in your memory, if you wish to troubleshoot more complicated issues.
+But you can use the following commands to see what exactly is in your memory, if you wish to troubleshoot more complicated issues.

 This command will show you how much managed memory you have.
-If this value is high, there is something that your managed code is building.
+If this value is high, there's something that your managed code is building.

 This command will take quite a while to run, even hours if your memory is large.
 But this command will give you a list of all of your objects, how many of each type, and how much memory each is using.
 (For example, for the